-Unvaccinated or partially-vaccinated campers: Yes!
-Brown Ledge is requiring all unvaccinated and partially-vaccinated* campers to arrive at Brown Ledge with a negative PCR test result.
+Yes!
+Brown Ledge is requiring ALL CAMPERS to arrive at Brown Ledge with a negative PCR test result.
 Tests must be administered at least 3 (but no more than 5) days before arrival.
 We cannot accept Antigen or antibody tests.
 Testing sites can be found through Walgreens and CVS, or if in Vermont, through Vermont’s state testing facilities.

 Do campers need to quarantine before camp?